-There has been 1 breaking change since the last video with respect to loading the firmware which I’d like to address.
-It is now necessary to specify hex address 0x1000 (instead of zero) when writing the MicroPython firmware to the ESP32.
+There’s been 1 breaking change since the last video with respect to loading the firmware which I’d like to address.
+It’s now necessary to specify hex address 0x1000 (instead of zero) when writing the MicroPython firmware to the ESP32.

 MQTT is a very light weight connectivity protocol.
 It is very popular with IOT devices because it requires much less code and memory compared to other approaches such as a REST API.